Canva Review — All the Pros and Cons

 Subject to a vetting process, free or discounted plans are provided to educational organizations (via the company’s ‘Canva for Education‘ and ‘Canva for Districts’ plans).
 Similarly, and again subject to eligibility checks, non-profits can use Canva for free too (via the ‘Canva for Nonprofits’ plan).

-Canva pricing plans (2024)
+Canva pricing table (2024)

 Canva pricing table

-• Seats — the number of users varies by plan, with the free plan and Canva Pro both providing just one user account, and the ‘Canva for Teams’ plan letting you purchase multiple seats.
+• Seats — the number of users varies by plan, with the free plan and Canva Pro both providing just one user account, and the ‘Canva Teams’ plan letting you purchase multiple seats.

 • AI features — the premium plans give you full access to all of Canva’s AI design tools (Magic Switch, Magic Eraser, Magic Morph etc.) and more generous allowances to use on the AI tools that are available on both the paid-for and free plans.
 (For example, Canva Free limits you to 5-50 lifetime uses on its translation, text to image and content generation tools, but premium Canva plans give you access to 50-500 uses of these tools per month).